 Junious “House” Brickhouse is Next Level’s co-director and is an internationally established, award-winning urban dance educator, choreographer, community leader, and cultural preservationist.
 A Virginia Beach, VA native, Junious has a spent over twenty years in dance cyphers and on stages from Oakland, California to Helsinki, Finland to Durban, South Africa.
 Now based in Washington, DC, Junious furthers his global mission through lecturing, performing, promoting conflict resolution, and producing events for Urban Artistry Inc.

 As Founder and Executive Director of Urban Artistry Inc., Junious has inspired and created a movement of artists dedicated to the authentic preservation of urban dance culture and community while finding ways to responsibly innovate.

-Kane Smego is spoken word and hip hop artist, a National Poetry Slam finalist, and educator.
-Originally hailing from North Carolina, he has performed and run programs all across the U.S., and abroad on five continents.
-He is an alumnus of Next Level Zimbabwe, and he has served as the site manager for NL programs in Thailand, Brazil, Morocco, and Cambodia.
+Kane Smego is Next Level’s Associate Director, an international touring spoken word poet, emcee, educator, and National Poetry Slam finalist.
+He is an alumnus of Next Level Zimbabwe, and he has served as the site manager for NL programs in Thailand, Brazil, Morocco, Cambodia, Guatemala, and Dominican Republic.

-Kane’s one-man show, Temples of Lung and Air, premiered at Playmakers Repertory Company in 2018 and fuses rap, poetry, beatboxing, and storytelling in a work of hip hop theater.
-A native of Durham, North Carolina, Kane currently resides in Los Angeles, California.
+Kane’s one-man show, Temples of Lung and Air, fuses rap, poetry, beatboxing, and storytelling in a work of Hip Hop theater.
+The show premiered at Playmakers Repertory Company in 2018 and was selected to be feature at the United Solo Festival in NYC in October 2019.
+A native of Durham, NC, Kane currently resides in Los Angeles, CA.